thzidaan/thzidaan.github.io/README.md

-# Hosting a Markdown-formatted Resume on a Static Website
+# Hosting a Markdown-formatted Resume
---
+---
 **Purpose:** A step-by-step guide on using Markdown, GitHub Pages, and Jekyll to host a résumé on a static website using the concepts of current technical writing as described in Andrew Etter's book *Modern Technical Writing*.

 ## Summary